Here’s How to Set Sales Goals (That Get Results)

 salesrep john

 And to close a client, John needs to do a demo.
-But only 20% of demos actually close the deal.
+But only 20% of demos close the deal.

 Perfect.
 John needs to demo 25 clients this month.
 So, he’ll have to do 2 or even 3 demos a day as he heads toward the end of the month.